-Less staff to hire and manage — Taking on additional staff members is a costly endeavor, in terms of both time and money.
+Fewer employees to hire and manage — Taking on additional team members is a costly endeavor, in terms of both time and money.
 Outsourcing your backend processes can save you quite a bit of both.

 - Become more efficient — Fulfillment isn’t your main business, but it is for other companies out there.
 By outsourcing, you can take advantage of these their efficiencies.

 No matter how large or small your operation is, fulfillment outsourcing might be a good way to go.
 When outsourcing, you generally only pay approximately 10% of the sales price plus shipping costs.
 In most cases, that’s less than the cost of a warehouse and the associated costs.

 Some folks like to brag about being able to multitask, but recent research suggests this practice can actually do more harm than good.
 According to the American Psychological Association, juggling more than one project at a time might actually worsen productivity by 40%.
 When you multitask, your projects tend to take longer than they would normally — and you introduce new possibilities for human error.

 Still not convinced?
 Consider this: Unnecessary multitasking carries a price tag of $400 billion globally each year.